markdown-extended/manifest/mde-manifest.md

 #### B.2.a.
 Emphasis with underscores {#B2a}

-Italic text is written surrounded by one character:
+Italic text is written surrounded by one character (1 *underscore* on the left and 1 *underscore* on the right without space):

     _italic_

-Bold text is written surrounded by two characters:
+Bold text is written surrounded by two characters (2 *underscores* on the left and 2 *underscores* on the right without space):

     __bold__

 #### B.2.b.
 Emphasis with asterisks {#B2b}

-Italic text is written surrounded by one character:
+Italic text is written surrounded by one character (1 *asterisk* on the left and 1 *asterisk* on the right without space):

     *italic*

-Bold text is written surrounded by two characters:
+Bold text is written surrounded by two characters (2 *asterisks* on the left and 2 *asterisks* on the right without space):

     **bold**